spencer-shadley/completed-class/01-Class-Content/02-CSS-Bootstrap/02-Homework/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
+As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.
 In this homework assignment, your challenge is twofold: build a responsive portfolio using Bootstrap and convert a non-responsive site into a responsive portfolio.

 ## Instructions

-If you opted to do the wireframe (easier) assignment for last homework or if you struggled with the portfolio design, ask a member of the instructional staff to provide you with the solution files.
+If you opted to do the wireframe (easier) assignment for the last homework or if you struggled with the portfolio design, ask a member of the instructional staff to provide you with the solution files.
 This will provide a starting point for the current assignment.

 Create two different versions of a portfolio: